maliahavlicek/what2do2day/README.md

 ## Author
 Malia Havlicek
 ## Project Overview
 This website provides people a way to find free events in their community as a means to solve the question of "What are we gonna do today?" without breaking the bank or needing to travel far from home.
 Along with finding inexpensive options of what to do today, the site allows users to flag that they are planning on attending an event so other members know they will not be the only one going to a function.
+The target user for this app is 12 -18 years of age, children that are independent without individual transportation or lots of spare change.
+It can easily be scaled up to include more predefined age ranges if the market determines there is a need.

 Users can also view a list of all the places in the community that have ever hosted an event and read reviews about them.
-Users can add reviews about places to share their experiences and rate organizations.
+Parents, children, members of the community can add reviews about places to share their experiences and rate organizations.
 Places and Events can be created, read, soft deleted from the site, while reviews can only be created and read.
 Rather than forcing users to place activities into a predefined list, users freely associate places and events with  activities when creating an event or place based on a name and icon selection.
 Small businesses, social groups, and communities would ideally be in charge of their organizations's data and events but in this beta phase, user authentication, roles and permissions are not implemented, hence soft deletes and no updating of reviews.

 Site owners could enable affiliate linking from any organization associated with the site that results in a sale from the place's own website.
 By adding a Google Click Identifier (GCLID) to a place's url when leaving What2Do2Day's site, offline conversions could be tracked and negotiated to a monetary value for the site owners.
 Site admins could also gather data based on search activity as well as Places and Events with heavy interaction and sell ads on this site to help earn money by targeting audiences of similar interests.
 (Note how the Places's page has natural side bars in desktop when users are looking at events and reviews, on mobile devices ad space could be inserted below filtering options and above the footer too.)

 The name and concept of this site is loosely based on the key phrase, "I know what we're gonna do today!" from the cartoon series [Phineas and Ferb](https://en.wikipedia.org/wiki/Phineas_and_Ferb).

->## Table of Contents
+## <summary>Table of Contents</summary>
 > - [UX](#UX)
 >   - [Strategy](#Strategy)
 >   - [Scope](#Scope)